JuliaMolSim/PseudoLibrary/README.md

 and
 [pseudos/cp2k.nc.sr.pbe.v0_1.md](pseudos/cp2k.nc.sr.pbe.v0_1.md).

+**Collection-specific metadata.** Contains the following element-specific metadata:
+* `n_valence_electrons`: Number of valence electrons
+* `cp2k_filename`: The original file name used in the CP2K pseudopotential data repository.

 ## Structure of the Artifact.toml
 Next to the usual entries to make the `Artifact.toml` useful to download peudopotential information as a lazy artifact (using `LazyArtifacts`)